biojppm/cmany/doc/flags.rst

 used also when specifying :doc:`variants` or :ref:`Per-parameter flags`.

 .. note::
-   All the examples below apply the flags across the board to all the individual builds produced with the cmany command.
+   The examples below apply the flags across the board to all the individual builds produced with the cmany command.
 For example, this will add ``-Wall`` to all of the 9 resulting builds::